Shop Whole Home ➜ Indoor Air Quality ➜ Radon Detectors

 Is radon in water really dangerous?

-Yes, radon is a gas that can dissolve into water, similar to how carbon dioxide dissolves into water to make it bubbly.
-It doesn’t break down, though, and accumulates, especially in groundwater and wells.
-When that water is used in the home for doing dishes, showering, or cooking, the radon gas then escapes into the air, where you can breathe it in and where it contributes to lung cancer risk.
+Yes.
+Radon gas dissolves into water similarly to how carbon dioxide is dissolved into flat water to create carbonation.
+Unlike carbon dioxide, however, radon doesn't break down, and accumulates in groundwater and wells.
+When you use this water heated for dishes, showering, or cooking, radon gas escapes into your indoor air where you breathe it, contributing to lung cancer risk.

 Radon Detectors